• Skip to primary navigation

 Here are some other tips for enjoying your visit:

-• Slather on the Sunscreen: Don't leave your hotel without applying sunblock.
+- Slather on the Sunscreen: Don't leave your hotel without applying sunblock.
 Most likely you're going to be exposed to the sun quite a bit, and you will burn.
-I love Neutrogena Ultra Sheer Liquid Daily Sunscreen SPF 70 for my face ... if you don't need as high of an SPF, try Olay Total Effects SPF 15 instead.
-For my body, I use Hawaiian Tropic Sheer Touch, Lotion Sunscreen Ultra Radiance SPF 30 (it smells like a tropical vacation).
+I alternate between Neutrogena Clear Face Sunscreen and Sun Bum SPF 50 (which is vegan / reef friendly) for my face, and this Hawaiian Tropic Sheer Touch Lotion Sunscreen (it smells like a tropical vacation) for the body.

-• What to Wear: New Orleans is pretty casual (unless you're dining in an upscale restaurant), so you can wear almost anything.
+- What to Wear: New Orleans is pretty casual (unless you're dining in an upscale restaurant), so you can wear almost anything.
 I like to look pulled together though, which means lightweight dresses and tailored shorts with flowy tank tops and blouses.
 Jeans are kind of miserable in NOLA's hot, humid weather, as is anything too tight.
-Choose a pair of lightweight capris instead.
+Choose a pair of lightweight capris or cropped linen pants instead.
 A pair of comfortable sandals and a hat (to protect from the sun) are a must.
 Guys will be most comfortable in shorts and a light button down.
-Choose clothes that won't show sweat (like patterned fabrics), fabrics like woven cotton and linen, and pack a few extra outfits so you can change into fresh clothes at night.
+Choose clothes that won't show sweat (like patterned fabrics), breathable cotton and linen fabrics, and pack a few extra outfits so you can change into fresh clothes at night.

 Before your trip, make sure to check out my New Orleans Travel Guide ... it has everything you need to know to plan your trip!
+Summer can be stormy, but there are tons of Things to Do on a Rainy Day in New Orleans.
 And you may also want to ready my guide to my favorite free things to do in New Orleans.

 Need somewhere to stay during your summertime visit to New Orleans?
 Here are some of my faves:

-• Hotel Indigo Garden District – Want to escape the craziness of the French Quarter?
+- Hotel Indigo Garden District – Want to escape the craziness of the French Quarter?
 Stay in the beautiful Garden District instead.
-This lovely hotel is steps from the St. Charles Streetcar, making it a super convenient starting point for exploring the Garden District, French Quarter, and Uptown.
+This hotel is steps from the St. Charles Streetcar, making it a super convenient starting point for exploring the Garden District, French Quarter, and Uptown.

 What is your favorite tip for staying cool on summer vacation?